 1995: 129,000 children served by 38,000 volunteers in 642 program offices

 1996: Congress amends the Child Abuse Prevention and Treatment Act to allow the required GAL to be an attorney or CASA volunteer.

 1997: The National Bar Association endorses CASA volunteer advocacy.

 2000: 174,000 children served by 47,000 volunteers in 900 program offices

 2003: National CASA’s partnership with Jewelers for Children, our largest private funder, begins.

 2007: CASA network reaches 2 million children served since inception.

 2015: National CASA begins a partnership with Akerman LLP, a top law firm.

 2016: National CASA Association opens an office in Washington, D.C.

-The CASA Foundation of Las Vegas exists to support the CASA (Court Appointed Special Advocate) Program and to identify and fund the individual needs of abused and neglected children in foster care in Clark County.
+CASA Foundation was established to support the CASA (Court Appointed Special Advocate) Program and to identify and fund the individual needs of abused and neglected children in foster care in Clark County.